ssimicro/ssi-logger/README.md

 * logged objects are automatically formatted into key=value strings (great for sending messages to [splunk](http://www.splunk.com/)).
 * certain fields can be censored to avoid accidentally logging sensitive information.
 * formatted log messages are returned by SSi Logger to the caller.
-* it accepts multiple arguments and printf-style formats just like `console.log`
+* it accepts multiple arguments and printf-style formats just like `console.log`.
+* defaults can be supplied that are included in every message.

 ## Theory of Operation